A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: Proof of Theorem

-\begin{proof}[Proof of Lemma~\ref{lem:codinggoodness}] We upper bound the error probability of the nearest neighbor coset decoder using the \emph{bounded distance} coset decoder, which is inferior.
-More precisely, we analyze the performance of a decoder that finds all lattice points of $\Lambda_f$ within an Euclidean distance $r$ from \mbox{$\bt+\bZ$}, and reduces them modulo the coarse lattice $\Lambda_c$.
-Namely, the decoder's output is the set \mbox{$\left[\Lambda_f\bigcap\mathcal{B}(\bt+\bZ,r)\right]\Mod_c$}.
-Note that all points in this set are codewords in \mbox{$\mathcal{C}=\Lambda_f\cap\CV_c$}.
+For any $\bG$, we upper bound the error probability of the nearest neighbor decoder $Q_{\gamma\Lambda(\bG)}(\cdot)$ using the \emph{bounded distance} decoder, which is inferior.
+More precisely, we analyze the performance of a decoder that finds all lattice points of $\gamma\Lambda(\bG)$ within Euclidean distance $r$ from \mbox{$\bt+\bZ$}.
 If there is a unique codeword in this set, this is the decoded codeword.
 Otherwise, the decoder declares an error.
-It is easy to see that regardless of the choice of $r$, the nearest neighbor coset decoder makes the correct decision whenever the bounded distance coset decoder does.
-Therefore, the error probability of the nearest neighbor coset decoder is upper bounded by that of the bounded distance coset decoder.
+It is easy to see that regardless of the choice of $r$, the nearest neighbor decoder makes the correct decision whenever the bounded distance decoder does.
+Therefore, the error probability of the nearest neighbor decoder is upper bounded by that of the bounded distance decoder.